sb53systems/G-Code-Flow-Temperature-Controller/README.md

 `See my OrcaSlicer` [Settings](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/blob/main/My_Config.md) :gear:
 `See the Print Samples` [Discussion](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/discussions/8), Share yours :bulb:
 ### If you find my work worthy, Bay me a [![image](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/assets/33290411/a504ac44-082d-40f1-a9d0-4abc3da242d8)](https://ko-fi.com/sb53system) and give this project a :star:.
 Thank you :rose:

+# License

+This project is open source and contributions are welcome.

 # About this Repository
 ### By Salim BELAYEL.